Reported

 The biggest contributor to climate pollution from food comes from livestock, which accounts for anywhere from 11 to over 19 percent of global emissions.
 Cutting down on meat and milk, and replacing half with plant-based options, whether from a CSA or the grocery store, could reduce emissions by a third.

-There are come CSAs that do produce meat, which some environmentalists have come to recommend as an alternative to factory farmed meat.
+There are some CSAs that do produce meat, which some environmentalists have come to recommend as an alternative to factory farmed meat.
 The Union of Concerned Scientists described CSA-produced meat as such an alternative in a 2009 fact sheet.
 But this so-called ‘better meat’ often has a higher climate impact due to more expansive land use, according to research conducted by the World Resources Institute this year.

 The main roadblock to participating and proliferating Community-Supported Agriculture is accessibility.
 In a marketing profile on CSAs, the University of Kentucky notes that CSA consumers are usually “upper-middle class” with “above-average incomes.”
 This is often the main criticism of CSAs — that they aren’t reaching consumers who could benefit the most from easier access to fresh fruits and vegetables.